 The Oklahoma City Thunder entered the season as prohibitive favorites to repeat, and despite every team’s best effort to dethrone them, Shai Gilgeous-Alexander and company have largely maintained their elite status.
 At 28-12, they hold the Western Conference’s second-best record behind only the Denver Nuggets, and their point differential suggests they might be even better than that mark indicates.

 What’s remarkable about the Thunder’s championship defense is how they’ve managed the target on their backs.
 Every opponent circles games against OKC on their calendar.
 Every arena brings its loudest crowd.
-Yet SGA has somehow raised his game even further, averaging 31.4 points while leading the league in fourth-quarter scoring.
+Yet SGA has somehow raised his game even further, averaging 31.4 points while leading the league in fourth-quarter scoring, per ESPN Stats & Info.
 His MVP candidacy, which he won last season, remains viable heading into the second half.

 “Teams are giving us their absolute best every single night,” Gilgeous-Alexander said after a recent victory.
 “We expected that.
 Championships aren’t given; they’re earned.
 And we’re going to have to earn this one every game, just like we did last year.”